 Hitman with a Heart: Leon has an aura of childish wholesomeness to him.
 He lives a simple life, takes care of a pet plant, only drinks milk, and watches films with childish wonder.
 When called upon to do an act of good, he ultimately rises to it.

-Large Ham: This is one of Gary Oldman's hammiest performances (and it stands in sharp contrast with Jean Reno's performance).
+Large Ham: This is one of Gary Oldman's hammiest performances (which is saying a lot).